vislee/ngx_http_waf_module/README.markdown

 Set the location rules.

-You can set the screen whitelist of general rule.
+You can set the whitelist disable of the general rules of the specified ids.
 The whitelist rule format: `security_loc_rule "wl:id1,id2" "z:zones" "note:test whitelist";`